mathworks/FPGA-Adaptive-Beamforming-and-Radar-Examples/mvdr_demo/README.md

 - DAC Tile 0 Ch2 maps to RFMC_DAC_02
 - DAC Tile 0 Ch3 maps to RFMC_DAC_03

-Note that you will want to make sure the PN differential connections pair up such that P connects to N
+Note that the PN differential connections pair up such that P connects to N.

 ## Documentation: Background Theory of Operation ##